 What are Pot Odds?

-You have probably heard of pot odds but maybe you’re not sure what they are or how to calculate them?
+You have probably heard of pot odds but maybe you’re not sure what they are or how to calculate them.
 Don’t worry, everyone has been there.
 Basically, pot odds are the comparison of the cost of making a call compared to the size of the pot.
 It is usually expressed as a ratio; however, the far more valuable tool is the conversion of ratio to percentage.
+Most poker players find it easier to understand things as percentages than ratios.

 How to Calculate Pot Odds?

 I think it is more valuable to see this as a percentage.
-To convert this, we simply add the pot size and the amount to call and divide the amount to call by the pot size.
+To convert this, we need to add the pot size and the amount to call and divide the amount to call by the total pot size.
 Using the example above, it would be:

 $100 + $10 = $110